ths-community/podman/README.md

 If you don't have a webserver you can use github.com for this purpose.

-To do this ... create a github account on github.com for free if you do not have one already.
+To do this ... create a GitHub account on github.com for free if you do not have one already.

 Then go this community workspace

 `https://github.com/ths-community/podman`

-and use the 'fork' function to get 1:1 copy - then you can change the ignition file in the 'config' folder and add you public key.
+and use the 'fork' function to get 1:1 copy - then you can change the ignition file in the 'config' folder and add your public key.
 After the file is committed (saved) you will get the full ignition file with URL

 `https://raw.githubusercontent.com/YOUNAME/main/ignition/config.ign`